 |Malware Removal (Windows)||

-Some more examples of unreliable search engines like s3redirect.co are pdfsrch.com, mybrowser-search.com and pdfmagicsearch.com.
-Neither search engines of this kind or apps that promote them can be trusted.
-It is worthwhile to mention that browser hijackers often are advertised as useful, legitimate applications when they actually are not.
-Typically, they are designed only to force users to visit/use some fake search engine and collect browsing-related data.
+Neither search engines of this kind nor the apps that promote them can be trusted.
+Note that browser hijackers are often advertised as useful and legitimate applications, however, they are designed only to collect browsing-related data and force users to visit/use fake search engines.

 How did s3redirect.com install on my computer?

-It is common that users download and/or install PUAs together with some other programs that they download and/or install intentionally.
-It happens when PUAs are included in their setups as additional offers and users do not decline them.
-Typically, offers to download and/or install included apps can be found and declined in "Custom", "Advanced", Manual" or other settings of setups.
-Also, unwanted, unintentional downloads and/or installations can be caused by clicking deceptive ads that are designed to execute certain scripts.
+Commonly, users download and install PUAs together with other programs.
+This happens when PUAs are included into the set-ups as 'additional offers' and users fail to decline them.
+Typically, offers to download and/or install included apps are listed in "Custom", "Advanced", Manual" or other settings of the set-ups.

-Notification saying that can Kano APP read and change certain browser's settings:
+Notification stating that can Kano APP read and change certain browser settings: